nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 4: An `EditCommand` object is then constructed with the student index and the `EditStudentDescriptor` object.

 Step 5: The `EditCommand` object checks if any of the fields have been updated using `Student#equals(Student)`.
-If none of the four fields are updated, a `CommandException` is thrown to alert the user that the details are up-to-date.
+If none of the four fields are updated a `CommandException` is thrown to alert the user that the details are up-to-date.

 Step 6: Otherwise, it proceeds to check if the student name has been changed using `Student#sameStudent(Student)`.
-If the name has been changed, it ensures that the name does not exist in the database using `ModelManager#hasStudent(Student)`
+If the name has been changed, it ensures that the name does not exist in the database using `ModelManager#hasStudent(Student)`.

-Step 7: Tf the updated name is valid, the name of the student is updated in all the tuition classes he/she is enrolled in using
+Step 7: If the updated name is valid, the name of the student is updated in all the tuition classes he/she is enrolled in using `TuitionClass#updateStudent(Student)`.
-`TuitionClass#updateStudent(Student)`

 Step 8: Finally, the student is updated in the database using `ModelManager#setStudent(Student)`.